50an6xy06r6n/qmk_firmware/keyboards/eggcat/siamese_kitten/v0/readme.md

 # v0 (3D-printed)

 First usable version of the keyboard with a 3D-printed wire guide "PCB".
-Matrix pins on each side are different to facilitate more convenient routing.s
+Matrix pins on each side are different to facilitate more convenient routing.